Table of contents

 Adjustments are one of the biggest areas of contention when valuing a home.
 How do you know the dollar value to add for an extra bedroom?
 What’s a mountain view worth?
 The worst way to do this is to use a standard adjustment—for example, adding $10,000 to any comp with a pool because you read somewhere that’s how much a pool is worth.

-Many realtors and appraisers will make adjustments by looking for pairs of homes that are very similar except for the feature in question.
+Many real estate agents and appraisers will make adjustments by looking for pairs of homes that are very similar except for the feature in question.
 Let’s say an appraiser is valuing the extra bedroom in a 4 bedroom comp.
 In an ideal world, they would find two homes in the subdivision that sold at the same time and were exactly the same except one had 3 bedrooms and the other had 4.
 Then, they could just subtract and reasonably attribute the difference in sale value to the extra bedroom.
 The problem is it’s practically impossible to find such a match.
 Instead, they’ll often need to ballpark the value of the bedroom by comparing the sale prices of several 3 vs. 4 bedroom homes that also have other feature differences.

 To get more precise adjustments, Opendoor has built a valuation algorithm that can compare hundreds of pairs of comps to value that bedroom.
 The algorithm allows us to more accurately assign a dollar value to each feature difference between your home and a comp.
 In addition, we give you the option to submit photos of your home and any upgrades you’ve made so we can make even more accurate adjustments.